pulumi/terraform-provider-aws/website/docs/d/ami.html.markdown

 options to narrow down the list AWS returns.

-~> **NOTE:** If more or less than a single match is returned by the search, Terraform will fail.
+~> **NOTE:** If more or less than a single match is returned by the search, this call will fail.
 Ensure that your search is specific enough to return a single AMI ID only, or use `most_recent` to choose the most recent one.
 If you want to match multiple AMIs, use the `aws_ami_ids` data source instead.